Tuesday, September 16, 2025

 7. Now let the dough take a rest for about 30 minutes.

-Now setup your KitchenAid Mixer with pasta roller attachment, then cut your dough into four (4) sections and flatten each section with a rolling pin.
+Now set up your KitchenAid Mixer with pasta roller attachment, then cut your dough into four (4) sections and flatten each section with a rolling pin.
 Be sure to keep your working surface dusted with flour.
-Now dust your pasta roller with flour and then feed your pasta into the roller.
-(You may follow the instruction supplied by the manufacturer.)
+No, dust your pasta roller with flour and then feed your pasta into the roller.
+(You may follow the instructions supplied by the manufacturer.)

 Once you complete the rolling of your pasta, then change out the pasta roller attachment with the Fettuccine attachment to make your pasta strips.